My father conned me into doing at least one Dylan review, so first, let’s get the sacrilege out of the way.

 Well, at least I say that.

 This is the problem with Bob Dylan’s lengthy journeys into symbolic landscapes: they require too much effort from the listener.
 Generally, they bore me to tears.
 I start listening to them and by the second or third verse I feel just like I did when reading Finnegan’s Wake.
 I find myself drifting to other more interesting topics, like “Should I do my nails now or later?” and “I wonder what I’ll have for dinner tonight.”
 So, side two is pretty much a bust for me.
 I despise “Mr. Tambourine Man,” “Gates of Eden” and “It’s All Over Now, Baby Blue.”
 They all go on far too long and the effort required to interpret the lyrics isn’t worth the pain of listening to Dylan’s whiny voice for as long as the song requires.
-Please note that his voice is almost unbearable through digital technology, which is why the to-buy link above takes you to the vinyl version.
+Please note that his voice is almost unbearable through digital technology, which is why I thank my lucky stars for a father with an extensive collection of vinyl.

 The one exception on Bringing It All Back Home is “It’s Alright Ma (I’m Only Bleeding).”
 While some of Bob Dylan’s songs are forever trapped in the amber of the 60’s, the poetry here is unfortunately timeless.
 I say “unfortunately” because Dylan has thrown back the curtain and exposed the inner workings of a social structure that has endured over the years, and despite superficial changes, is still fundamentally structured on the same old bullshit.
 This song should be a required course of study for every high school senior in the United States to prepare them for the real world instead of the phony crap we give them about what they have to do to achieve the American dream . . . which is crap in itself.
 The insights in this song are breathtaking—bursts of eye-opening truth about the way things really work.